Skip to content

 SVG loading methods

-Put whole SVG source code into the DOM every time image is displayed.
+The entire SVG source code is inserted directly into the DOM for each image.
 This is the most popular method.

-This is implemented by importing images with ?source query parameter (or source default import option) and inserting the result directly into the DOM:
+This can be achieved by importing images with ?source query parameter (or source default import option) and inserting the result directly into the DOM:

 import imgSrc from "./image.svg?source";